uniquehash/ReviewSheets/Learn:Linux:GNU/StartLinux5-21-2015.md

  | .. | changes the current working directory to the parent<br> directory of the current working directory | `helpless@hh-machine:~$ cd ..` |
  | // | changes the current working directory <br>to the [nameless root directory](http://teaching.idallen.com/cst8207/12f/notes/160_pathnames.html#the-root-directory-has-no-name) ` ``/` | `helpless@hh-machine:~$ cd //` |

+### Navigation: Notes For The Future
+* We refer to the nameless root directory as ` ``/`.
+* The word command will now be shortened to cmd
+* The word argument will now be shortened to arg
+* as an exersize you should take a piece of paper and use the `cd` command to figure out the structure of the File System Tree.
+	* Draw each directory as a circle and connect them in the correct hierarchy.